Updated July 13, 2023

-Absolute Return refers to the actual return earned by an investment over a period of time without considering any relative benchmark or any other measure of performance.
+Absolute return refers to the actual return earned by an investment over a period of time without considering any relative benchmark or any other measure of performance.
 It is the simplest form of comparing return from an investment and is also known as Total Return.
-It can be positive or negative and can be for any period, and it doesn’t take into consideration any other market-related factor in its computation.
+It can be positive or negative for any period and doesn’t consider any other market-related factor in its computation.

-One can access the Absolute Return of any popular Fund, and usually, over a longer time frame, a positive return is found; however, if one adjusts the same with inflation, then real returns might be negative in many cases or low single digits, and that is one of the drawbacks of using Absolute return.
+One can access the Absolute Return of any popular Fund, and usually, over a longer time frame, a positive return is found; however, if one adjusts the same with inflation, then actual returns might be harmful in many cases or low single digits, and that is one of the drawbacks of using Absolute returns.

 Let’s understand the same with a simple example.

-Two funds, A and B, generate Absolute return of 20% over the five years with an initial investment of $100000 each, becoming $12ooooo in the five years.
-However, on close observation, it was observed that Fund A is having a Standard Deviation of 1 whereas Fund B has a Standard Deviation of 3, which highlights that Fund B is more volatile and, as such, should provide a better risk-adjusted return.
+Two funds, A and B, generate an Absolute return of 20% over the five years with an initial investment of $100000 each, becoming $12ooooo in the five years.
+However, on close observation, it was observed that Fund A has a Standard Deviation of 1.
+In contrast, Fund B has a Standard Deviation of 3, which highlights that Fund B is more volatile and, as such, should provide a better risk-adjusted return.
 However Absolute Return measure doesn’t consider this factor and focuses only on the absolute return.
 So comparing the two funds from an Absolute return perspective may give an identical result; however, when observed on other parameters, it is clear that Fund A is better.

 How Does It Work?

 Absolute Returns work by deploying strategies to generate positive returns.
-However, since this return measure doesn’t have any relative benchmark to compare with, it deploys tools like entering into derivative trades such as Futures and Options, undertaking short-selling wherever permissible as well as doing arbitrage trade.
-Further, it can only be measured in terms of percentage return generated, which leads to negative biases towards funds with a large asset base compared to funds with a small asset base.
+However, since this return measure doesn’t have any relative benchmark to compare, it deploys tools like entering into derivative trades such as Futures and Options, undertaking short-selling wherever permissible, and making arbitrage trades.
+Further, it can only be measured in terms of the percentage return generated, which leads to negative biases towards funds with a significant asset base compared to funds with a small asset base.

-The formula to compute Absolute return is very simple and straightforward, as shown below:
+The formula to compute Absolute return is straightforward, as shown below:

 It is expressed in percentage form and can be positive or negative depending upon the returns.